David Robinson: MVP title, playoff upsets and injury (1994–1998)

 Robinson went on to win the MVP trophy in 1995, and in 1996 he was named one of the 50 Greatest Players in NBA History.
 Still, from 1991 to 1996, Robinson was thwarted in his quest to claim the one prize that had eluded him: an NBA title.
 During that span the Spurs were eliminated from the playoffs by the Warriors, Suns (twice), Jazz (twice), and Rockets.
 The loss against the Rockets was particularly painful for Robinson because it occurred in the Western Conference Finals with Robinson playing head-to-head against his chief rival, Hakeem Olajuwon.
 By his own admission, Robinson was outplayed by Olajuwon in the series, their only meetings in post-season play.
 In a LIFE magazine story, he seemed perplexed.
 “Solve Hakeem?” said Robinson.
 “You don’t solve Hakeem.”

 Early in the 1996–97 season, Robinson's dreams of becoming a champion seemed to vanish when he hurt his back in the preseason.
 He finally returned in December, but six games later broke his foot in a home game against the Miami Heat, and ended up missing the rest of the regular season.
-As a result of the injury to Robinson and other key players (most notably Sean Elliott, who missed more than half the season), the Spurs finished the season with a dismal 20–62 record.
+As a result of the injury to Robinson and other key players (most notably Sean Elliott, who missed more than half the season), the Spurs finished the season with a 20–62 record.
 However, his injury proved to be a blessing in disguise.
-Despite having only the third-worst record in the league, the Spurs won the NBA Draft Lottery—and with it, the first pick in the next year's NBA draft.
+With the third-worst record in the league, the Spurs won the NBA Draft Lottery—and with it, the first pick in the next year's NBA draft.
 They used that pick to select Tim Duncan out of Wake Forest University, who was, after a few years, the final key to Robinson's quest for an NBA title.